Sophie-Williams/pserverCMSFull/doc/general-setup/DONATE.md

 - change the UserID input to hidden
 - set the UserID value to `{{ user.getId() }}`
+- you can also change the option text of the select-box but not the value

 put these html-form in to the content section of the `Donate-Template`.